Tonight it's Jupiter's turn to meet the crescent Moon, with Venus low in the west. Here's how to see it

 The sight of Venus, the crescent Moon and Jupiter tonight will be an absolute joy.
 If you have clear skies, make sure to seek out this meeting of three celestial bodies – traditionally known as a massing in astronomy – just after sunset.

-20 May – The crescent Moon is now slightly fuller and is above and to the left of Jupiter.
-The crescent Moon forms a line with Castor and Pollux, the twin stars of Gemini, stretching across the sky above Jupiter.
+20 May – The crescent Moon is now slightly fuller and is to the left of Jupiter.
+In fact, the crescent Moon forms a line with Castor and Pollux, the twin stars of Gemini, stretching across the sky above Jupiter.

 21 May – The crescent Moon is now much higher and further to the left of Jupiter.